aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

     folders = folder.get_sub_folders(builder.get_query())
     print("Folders with subfolders:", folders.count)
 ```

-### **Searching for a String in PST with the Ignore Case Parameter**
+### **Search with Case-Insensitive Matching**

-The following code snippet shows you how to search for a string in PST with the ignore case parameter.
+By utilizing Aspose.Email [PersonalStorageQueryBuilder](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstoragequerybuilder/), you can specify search conditions for email messages while ignoring case sensitivity, enabling a more flexible and user-friendly search experience.
+The following code sample demonstrates how to load a PST file, access the "Inbox" folder, and apply case-insensitive search filters to locate emails based on sender information.
+This feature is especially helpful when dealing with varied capitalization in email data.

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-WorkingWithOutlookStorageFiles-SearchingStringInPSTWithIgnoreCaseParameter-SearchingStringInPSTWithIgnoreCaseParameter.py" >}}

-### **Searching for Message Subjects by Multiple Keywords in a PST File**
+### **Search Subject Lines Using Multiple Keywords**

-Retrieve specific messages or items from a personal storage file (PST) or message store by implementing the *either(query1, query2)* method of the [PersonalStorageQueryBuilder](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstoragequerybuilder/#personalstoragequerybuilder-class) class in your project.
+Retrieve specific messages or items from a personal storage file (PST) or message store by implementing the `either(query1, query2)` method of the [PersonalStorageQueryBuilder](https://reference.aspose.com/email/python-net/aspose.email.storage.pst/personalstoragequerybuilder/#personalstoragequerybuilder-class) class.
 It takes two parameters allowing you to combine two different queries, query1 and query2, and find a message subject matching either of the two specified words.
 See the code sample below:

 ```python
 import aspose.email as ae